-The most popular question we receive at Davis Timber Frame is, “How much is a timber frame home?”
-Budgeting timber frame home construction is unique to each client and their design and specifications.
-We can give you an idea of what our package will cost, but the remaining two-thirds are unknown and out of our control.
-We like to relate the cost to the scenario of, what is in a bag of groceries?
-Does your bag contain ramen noodles or lobster?
-How much a home will cost is very similar.
-Everyone has a different style, tastes, and budgets, which all reflect on what the overall cost to build a timber frame home.
+One of the most popular questions we receive is, “How much does it cost to build a timber frame home?”
+Like any custom building project, budgeting for timber frame home construction is unique to each client based on design and specifications.
+While we can provide estimates for the cost of our package, that’s only part of the total cost.
+The remaining two-thirds (excavation, carpentry, plumbing, etc.) are unknown and out of our control.
+We like to compare overall building costs to n a bag of groceries.
+Does your grocery bag contain ramen noodles or lobster?
+Depending on individual needs, styles, tastes, and budgets, the overall cost to build a timber frame home will fluctuate dramatically.
+But, don’t worry, we can offer tips and considerations for budgeting a timber frame home.

-Our weather-tight shell packages (timber frame, structural insulated panels (SIPs), windows, doors, siding, roofing, and trim) will make up about 1/3 of your building cost (not including land).
-So how do you come up with a budget for your new timber frame home?
-Check out below the key costly factors to consider when planning your new home.
+Our weather-tight shell packages (timber frame, structural insulated panels (SIPs), and windows and doors) make up about 1/3 of your building cost (not including land).
+So how do you come up with a total budget for your new timber frame home?
+Check out the below construction considerations to factor into your new home planning.

 Big Ticket Budget Items to Consider: